bioinform/somaticseq/README.md

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two additional files (classifiers) will be created, i.e., *Ensemble.sSNV.tsv.ntChange.Classifier.RData* and *Ensemble.sINDEL.tsv.ntChange.Classifier.RData*.
 * `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires the following inputs, R and ada package in R.
+* `--algorithm`:        Either ada (adaptive boosting) or xgboost (extreme gradient boosting).
+Default is ada.
+We have found XGBoost to be orders of magnitude faster than AdaBoost, but have not benchmarked it as comprehensively.
 * `--truth-snv`:        if you have ground truth VCF file for SNV
 * `--truth-indel`:      if you have a ground truth VCF file for INDEL